 When these requirements are satisfied, the agreement is called a “buy and sell” agreement and it prevents the interest or shares concerned qualifying for BR.

 Disqualification does not however apply to shares or securities in companies whose articles require the personal representatives of a deceased shareholder to offer his shares for sale to the company, other shareholders or directors - provided there is no obligation on the offerees to buy.
 If however, exceptionally, one side is bound to offer the shares or securities and the other side is bound to purchase them, relief should (as with ‘buy and sell’ agreements) be denied.

 Property should not be regarded as disqualified under this provision where the transfer of value is itself a sale for partial consideration.

-Valuers should notify the Appeals Team of any ‘buy and sell’ agreement that comes to light during the course of negotiations.
+Valuers should notify the Litigation and Technical Advice Team (LTAT) of any ‘buy and sell’ agreement that comes to light during the course of negotiations.

 Subject to the above, unless there is some indication that a contract for sale existed at the time of transfer, there is no necessity to enquire in every case.